ga4gh/data-security/AAI/AAIConnectProfile.md

     except for accommodating for `exp` timestamps to be represented as indicated above.

-#### Conformance for Token Container Issuers
+#### Conformance for Passport Issuers

+TODO "GA4GH Claims Tokens" perhaps should be "Visas"

-1. Token Container Issuers are used to re-package and re-sign GA4GH Claims Tokens, nominally JWTs, that contain Embedded Tokens.
+1. Passport Issuers are used to re-package and re-sign GA4GH Claims Tokens, nominally JWTs, that contain Visas.

-2. Token Container Issuers do not need to be a be a OIDC provider, and MAY provide a .well-known endpoint that doesn't conform to the OIDC Discovery specification for ease of finding signing keys.
+2. Passport Issuers do not need to be a be a OIDC provider, and MAY provide a .well-known endpoint that doesn't conform to the OIDC Discovery specification for ease of finding signing keys.

-    1. Token Container Issuers MAY be AAI Clients, Clearinghouses, Brokers or any other entity and do not need to be part of the OIDC flow.
+    1. Passport Issuers MAY be AAI Clients, Clearinghouses, Brokers or any other entity and do not need to be part of the OIDC flow.

-    2. Token Containers should be [signed](#broker-signing) in the same way that Brokers sign access tokens.
+    2. Passports SHOULD be signed in the same way that Brokers sign access tokens.

-3. Token Containers themselves are JWTs that contain Embedded Tokens.
-Token Containers use this format [Format](#claims-sent-to-data-holder-by-a-broker-via-token-or-userinfo) as a (TODO what format) signed JWT.
+3. Passports themselves are JWTs that contain Visas.
+Passports use this format [Format](#claims-sent-to-data-holder-by-a-broker-via-token-or-userinfo) as a signed JWT.

-    1. It is RECOMMENDED for Token Containers to conform to the <https://tools.ietf.org/html/rfc7515> (JWS) Specification.
+    1. It is RECOMMENDED for Passports to conform to the <https://tools.ietf.org/html/rfc7515> (JWS) Specification.

-4. Token Containers MAY be issued from a token endpoint using the [token exchange OAuth extension](https://datatracker.ietf.org/doc/html/rfc8693), modulo the following clarifications:
+4. Passports MAY be issued from a `/token` endpoint using the [token exchange OAuth extension](https://datatracker.ietf.org/doc/html/rfc8693), modulo the following clarifications:

-    1. The token endpoint MAY support other OAuth2 grant types.
+    1. The `/token` endpoint MAY support other OAuth2 grant types.

     2. Client authentication is REQUIRED (using [OAuth2 client authentication](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1) is RECOMMENDED).